The Art Law Review: USA

 - Term: the agreement should specify a term; this may help to avoid problems that would arise if the lender relocates or loses contact with the museum.

 For every loan, there is a cost-benefit analysis that must be made.
 It is up to the lenders and borrowers to assess the risk and, if they decide to go forward with the loan, to ensure that steps are taken to maximise the safety and security of the artwork.
-This is even more important during the coronavirus pandemic where museums are closed and thus empty of patrons not only at night but during the day.
-Lenders should make sure that proper security measures are in place during this time.

 iii Cross-border transactions